 In relation to DB investment managers, Redington provides quarterly updates to the Trustee (via the DBC) on the performance of the investment managers including in relation to ESG (including climate change).
-Further, the DBC meets with the Plan's DB investment managers on a broadly twoyearly cycle.
+Further, the DBC meets with the Plan's DB investment managers on a broadly two-yearly cycle.
 As part of this process, the DBC questions the investment managers on relevant issues, including those related to climate change, such as how climate change risks and opportunities are taken into account in security selection, and how the managers undertake stewardship and engagement related to climate change issues.
-Over the Plan Year, the DBC and Redington engaged with BlackRock to consider the extent to which it was possible to engage with the government on climate issues, as holders of UK government bonds.
 As the DB Section assets are fixed income in nature, there are typically no voting rights attached to the investments.